yegor256/blog/_drafts/_threads.md

 Here we make a thousand requests and put all the returned numbers into an array.
 Then we `uniq` the array and `count` its elements.
-If there is a thousand of them---everything works fine, we received a correct list of unique numbers.
+If there is a thousand of them---everything worked fine, we received a correct list of consecutive, unique numbers.
 I just tested it, and it works.

 But we are making them one by one, that's why our server doesn't have any problems.
 We aren't making them concurrently.
 They go strictly one